Credit Cards for Beginners

 Credit card applications will ask for your income, which the card issuer can use to help determine your ability to pay.

-Your income can come from a variety of sources.
-Examples include wages, salary, or tips, you currently earn or can reasonably expect to earn.
-Other examples include bonus pay, commissions, and income from rental property, interest, dividends and retirement benefits paid.
-If you’re 21 or older, you can also include another person’s income that is available to you.
-If you are under 21, you can only include your own income to demonstrate an independent ability to repay.
+Your income can come from a variety of sources, such as wages, salary, or tips you currently earn or can reasonably expect to earn.
+Other examples include bonus pay, commissions, and income from rental property, interest, dividends, and retirement benefits paid.
+If you’re 21 or older, you can also include another person’s income that’s available to you.
+If you are under 21, for example, you may be able to include income regularly deposited into your account, including a joint account.
+You may be able to also include the income and assets of your spouse or domestic partner if you live in one of the following Community Property States: Arizona, California, Idaho, Louisiana, New Mexico, Nevada, Texas, Washington, or Wisconsin.

 Compare credit card features and fees